leonard-ramos27/leonard-ramos27/README.md

 - 👋 Hi, I’m @leonard-ramos27
-- 👀 I’m interested in Front End Web Development
+- 👀 I’m interested in Front-End Web Development
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on any Front End Development Projects
 - 📫 You can reach me on my email ramos27leonard@gmail.com